marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 I now ran the first test and belive it or not, but it worked.
 Running all the other tests ... did not.
 It failed on `17.04`.
 Now I was in real trouble, because fixing this would be impossible.
 For me.

 Until I saw that the error message said that `17.04` is not equal to `17.03832515115`.
-A roundning error.
+A rounding error.
 I can fix that!

-So I updated my implementation to round to 3 decimals, and changed the test data to use roundning to 3 decimals:
+So I updated my implementation to round to 3 decimals, and changed the test data to use rounding to 3 decimals:

 ```scala
 def calculateWetBulbTemperature(temperature: Double, humidity: Double): Double = {